craftsland/remote-apis-testing/README.md

 # Remote Execution API Test Suite

 This project provides a test suite designed to be an automated and independent 'acid test' for the [Remote Execution API](https://github.com/bazelbuild/remote-apis) clients and server implementations.
-You can find us in #remote-apis-testing on [BuildTeam Slack](https://join.slack.com/t/buildteamworld/shared_invite/enQtMzkxNzE0MDMyMDY1LTJiMDg4OWI4MWEwMDAxNGEyYjA3Zjk5ZDQwN2MwNWVkM2NlZTIxOWYxNGJmYTAzYmFlMWUwYjhmNWFkZGU0YTQ), feel free to come and chat: please use this [invite link](http://tiny.cc/tihy5y) to join our channel.
+You can find us in #remote-apis-testing on [BuildTeam Slack](https://join.slack.com/t/buildteamworld/shared_invite/enQtMzkxNzE0MDMyMDY1LTJiMDg4OWI4MWEwMDAxNGEyYjA3Zjk5ZDQwN2MwNWVkM2NlZTIxOWYxNGJmYTAzYmFlMWUwYjhmNWFkZGU0YTQ), feel free to come and chat, we're very friendly :)

-The initial goal of the project was to produce a compatibility matrix which showed the status of which projects worked with which others.
-We began by building the [Abseil](https://github.com/abseil) library, with the latest version of [Bazel](https://github.com/bazelbuild/bazel), against the latest versions of Buildbarn, Buildfarm and BuildGrid.
+The initial goal of the project was to produce a compatibility matrix showing the status of which RE-API compliant projects worked with which others.
+We began by building the [Abseil](https://github.com/abseil) library, with the latest version of [Bazel](https://github.com/bazelbuild/bazel), against the latest versions of [Buildbarn](https://github.com/buildbarn), [Buildfarm](https://github.com/bazelbuild/bazel-buildfarm) and [BuildGrid](https://gitlab.com/BuildGrid/buildgrid).
 We've since added [BuildStream](https://gitlab.com/BuildStream/buildstream) and [RECC](https://gitlab.com/bloomberg/recc), and would like to add more - if you know of another build tool we could add to the tests, please let us know !

-This initial target was achieved using Gitlab CI, Terraform and Kubernetes with AWS.
+This initial target was achieved using [Gitlab's CI pipelines](https://docs.gitlab.com/ee/ci/pipelines.html), [Terraform](https://www.terraform.io/) and [Kubernetes](https://kubernetes.io/) with [AWS](https://aws.amazon.com/).
 The pipelines run once a week on Saturdays and also every time a branch is merged to master (this will happen via an approved merge request).
 After this, we started to capture performance metrics: end-to-end build times, CPU and memory usage.
 See the [metrics](https://gitlab.com/remote-apis-testing/remote-apis-testing/wikis/Metrics) page on the wiki.
+For full details of the pipelines, please see this [blog post](https://www.codethink.co.uk/articles/2019/testing-bazels-remote-execution-api/).

 We welcome all contributions, please see our [contributing guide](CONTRIBUTING.md), and to check out what our future plans are, please see the project [Roadmap](https://gitlab.com/remote-apis-testing/remote-apis-testing/wikis/roadmap).

-#### Compatibility Matrix
+### Compatibility Matrix

 This shows the status of client implementations against server implementations in a set of tests.